tarantool/doc/doc/book/administration.rst

     add ":samp:`/{instance-name}.log`" to the name.

 ``username``
-    The user that runs the Tarantool server.
+    The user that runs the Tarantool instance.
 This is the operating-system user name rather than the Tarantool-client user name.

 ``instance_dir``